Critical Illness Insurance

 If the definition of disability provided is on an 'own occupation' basis, it means that if you were permanently unable, through injury or illness, to perform your occupation as listed on the policy, then the cover would pay out under total permanent disability.

 However, if an 'own occupation' basis is not supplied, then total permanent disability may only be considered where you cannot perform a role with similar earnings, or if you cannot perform everyday tasks, depending on the insurer's terms.

 This can be a significant difference, so care and advice are needed in this area.

 The cover may be arranged on a guaranteed or reviewable basis.

 Guaranteed means the premium will not change at all during the term of the plan but reviewable premiums may be subject to changes based on the insurer's claims experience, typically once every five years.

 Waiver of premium

-Waiver of premium means you will stop paying the premium for the insurance if unable to work due to illness or injury, in effect income protection for the payment of premium.
+Waiver of premium means you will stop paying the premium for the insurance if you are unable to work due to illness or injury, in effect income protection for the payment of a premium.

-Typical life insurance options will usually be available such as joint or single policy, inclusion of income protection cover, waiver of premiums and monthly or annual payments.
+Typical life insurance options will usually be available such as joint or single policy, the inclusion of income protection cover, waiver of premiums as well as monthly or annual payments.
 The option to put the policy in Trust will also be available should this be necessary.